FOSV/Fuji-Atom-Interface/README.md

 # PREMISE

-The author disclaims all liability for any damage to property and/or persons resulting from the use of the files in this folder.
+The author disclaims all liability for any damage to property and/or persons resulting from the use of the files in this repository.

 # INTRODUCTION

-This interface was inspired by this project: [Unreality Repository](https://github.com/unreality/FujiHK)
+This interface was inspired by this project: [Unreality's repo](https://github.com/unreality/FujiHK)

 This is a simple interface from 3-wire remote control of Fuji-Electric internal unit to a Atom Lite (ESP32 based) device.